AdamBien/javaee8-essentials-archetype/README.md

 In the IDE of your choice use the group ```com.airhacks```, then the artifact id ```javaee8-essentials-archetype``` and also select the most recent version.

+The "Watch and Deploy" [WAD](https://github.com/AdamBien/wad) tool works best with this archetype.
+It continuously watches and deploys your ThinWAR without any additional configuration.